wp-plugins/backwpup/readme.txt

 == Changelog ==
+= Version 3.0.6 =
+* Fixed: Massages on empty DB prefix
+* Fixed: Bug in cron calculation
+* Improved: Dropbox upload so that it can continuing on next try

 = Version 3.0.5 =
 * Changed: Display only normal messages on progress bars
 * Changed: Detection of multisite blog upload folder